TylerIsCoding/React_Task_Tracker/README.md

 ## Project Overview
 This project employs a combination of technologies to develop an engaging and responsive web application.
 Here's a breakdown of the tech stack and their respective roles:

 - **HTML5**: Provides the foundational structure and content for the website.
+The application uses localStorage to store the tasks on the local machine so that tasks are stored between browser sessions.
 - **CSS3**: Takes care of the visual styling and layout, ensuring an attractive design.
 - **JavaScript**: Implements interactive features such as the navigation bar and form validation, enhancing user experience.
 - **React**: The core of the application is built with function-based components, creating a real-time user experience on a single landing page.
 Users can add tasks by specifying a name, date, and time.
 Tasks are sorted chronologically and can be displayed with or without reminder tags.